Professional Golf Swing

 Arm Roll swing is the fifth category, and I prefer not teaching it because it is by far the least consistent swing of the five swing types.
 This is the swing motion that most instructors incorrectly call a release.
 Because it is a marginally acceptable way to swing, I'll help a golfer who already swings this way shore up their swing and make it work as well as possible, but I will recommend they consider doing what Rickie Fowler did and switch from this to a better ball striking swing style.
 All of the examples in this category have to rely on exceptional short games rather than on great ball striking ability!
 Golfers in this category include Phil Mickelson, an excellent golfer because of his short game and trouble shots, pre-2015 Rickie Fowler, Tiger and Jason Day hard swings.
 None of the golfers who use this swing type are consistently good ball strikers (Tiger and Jason use a different swing type for their short irons so that part of their ball striking is actually quite good).

-For details and format information regarding my Professional Golf Swing Instruction in Houston, Texas, please click on the following link:
+For details and format information regarding my Professional Golf Swing Instruction in Broken Arrow, Oklahoma, please click on the following link:

 Casey Eberting Golf Instruction